-- 3.2 Adopt the target of limiting CO2 levels in the atmosphere to 450ppm in the shortest period possible. - 3.3 Will work to support a rapid transition to zero carbon economies around the world. - 3.4 Will work to establish an international emissions reporting framework for trans- national corporations, linked to global carbon taxes and global environmental loads. - 3.5 Will work hard to ensure that developing countries have access to the most efficient, sustainable and appropriate technology, with a strong focus on renewable energy, and that they agree to Climate Change Conventions to ensure that actions are comprehensive and worldwide.
-The equity principle must be at the core of climate. - 3.6 change negotiations and measures. - 3.7 Oppose any expansion of nuclear power and will work to phase it out rapidly. - 3.8 Will support a call for a moratorium on new fossil fuel exploration and development. - 3.9 Will work to stop deforestation and degradation of natural forests by 2020, noting that they are the most carbon rich ecosystems on the planet, vital to indigenous people, rich in plants and animals, and irreplaceable in any human time scale. - 3.10 Promote tree planting of diverse species but not monocultures, as a short-term measure for carbon sequestration, with other benefits for the environment. - 3.11 Promote the levying of taxes on non-renewable energy and support the use of funds raised to promote energy efficiency and renewable energy. - 3.12 Support research into the use of sustainable energy sources and the technical development of ecological power production. - 3.13 Promote transfer of energy efficient technologies and green power infrastructure between and within countries and economies on a no-costs or minimal costs basis.
-This is one of the economic costs of the emissions to date by western countries. - 334 4 Biodiversity - 4.1 Healthy ecosystems are essential to human life, yet we seem to have - 336 forgotten the relationship between nature and society.
-Extinction rates are 100 - to 1000 times higher than in pre-human times.
-Only 20% of the Earth's original
+- 3.2 Will adopt goals and targets agreed by scientific consensus. - 3.3 Will work to support a rapid transition to zero carbon economies around the world. - 3.4 Will work to establish an international emissions reporting framework for trans- national corporations, linked to global carbon taxes and global environmental loads. - 3.5 Will work hard to ensure that developing countries have access to the most efficient, sustainable and appropriate technology, with a strong

+- focus on renewable energy, and that they agree to Climate Change Conventions to ensure that actions are comprehensive and worldwide.
+The equity principle must be at the core of climate change negotiations and measures. - 3.6 Oppose any expansion of nuclear power and will work to phase it out rapidly. - 3.7 Will support a call for a moratorium on new fossil fuel exploration and development. - 3.8 Will work to stop deforestation and degradation of natural forests, noting that they are the most carbon rich ecosystems on the planet, vital to indigenous people, rich in plants and animals, and irreplaceable in any human time scale. - 3.9 Promote tree planting of diverse species but not monocultures, as a short-term measure for carbon sequestration, with other benefits for the environment. - 3.10 Promote the levying of taxes on non-renewable energy and support the use of funds raised to promote energy efficiency and renewable energy. - 3.11 Support research into the use of sustainable energy sources and the technical development of ecological power production. - 3.12 Promote transfer of energy efficient technologies and green power infrastructure between and within countries and economies on a no-costs or minimal costs basis.
+This is one of the economic costs of the emissions to date by western countries.